 First Aid Kit Essentials to Keep you Healthy and Safe out on the Trail

 When it comes to choosing a first aid kit for backcountry outings you have basically one of two options; make up your own kit or buy one ready-made off the shelf.
 While there are advantages to both, personally I prefer the build your variety which can be better tailored to your individual needs and preferences.
 What follows below are 23 essential items that I will take along for both day trips and longer multiday rambles.
+My revised and updated first-aid kit shaves 400g or 80 percent of the weight compared this old one.

 Hiking First Aid Kit Checklist